Megagig/pharma-care-saas/Implementation/RBAC_IMPLEMENTATION.md

 ## Overview

-This document describes the comprehensive Role-Based Access Control (RBAC) system implemented for the PharmaCareSaaS platform.
+This document describes the comprehensive Role-Based Access Control (RBAC) system implemented for the PharmaPilotSaaS platform.
 The system includes advanced features like feature flagging, subscription-based access management, and license verification.

 ## 🏗️ Architecture